-Total Lots / Units Affordable Lots / Units
+Total Lots / Units Affordable Lots / Units Established

 8 to 15 1

 16 to 23 2

 24 to 31 3

 32 to 39 4

 40 to 47 5

 48 to 55 6

 56 to 63 7

 64 to 71 8

-and so o on
+and so on

-- 3. The AHU(s) shall be constructed or rehabilitated on the locus subject to the special permit. - 4.
-The AHU(s) constructed or rehabilitated on a locus different than the one subject to the special permit (see Section 2.5.9.9).
+- 3. The AHU(s) shall be constructed or rehabilitated on the locus subject to the special permit and shall be integrated with the rest of the development and situated within the development so as not to be in a less desirable location than the market rate units in the development, and no less accessible to public amenities such as open space than the market rate units.
+The AHU(s) must be compatible in design, appearance, construction and quality of materials as the market rate units. - 4.
+The AHU(s) constructed or rehabilitated on a locus different than the one subject to the special permit (see Section 2.5.9.9). - 5.
+Subject to the approval of the Planning Board, an equivalent fees-in-lieu of payment and/or donation of land in fee simple may be made (See Section 2.5.9.12, below) if the Planning Board determines: - (a) that the fee or donation of land will sufficiently aid in addressing the goals of the Town's Affordable Housing mission; or - (b) the provision of Affordable Units would result in a hardship such as rendering the Project economically infeasible,

-Established

-5. an equivalent fees-in-lieu of payment and/or donation of land in fee simple may be made (See Section 2.5.9.12, below).